BalthazarBujard/StarGAN-v2/README.md

 # StarGAN-v2
-Advanced Machine LEarning Project : Reimplementing StarGANv2
+Advanced Machine Learning Project : Reimplementing StarGANv2

 This repository is split into 4 main folders :